 How Anti-Reflective Coatings Work

 AR coatings use a principle called destructive interference to cancel reflected light.
 When light hits a lens surface, some reflects off the top of the coating, and some reflects off the boundary between coating and lens.
-If these two reflected waves are out of phase (peaks of one align with troughs of the other), they cancel each other out.
-The reflection disappears.
+If these two reflected waves are out of phase (peaks of one align with troughs of the other), they cancel each other out — the reflection disappears.

 The Physics: Destructive Interference

-The coating material must also have a specific refractive index—intermediate between air (n=1.0) and the lens material (n=1.5-1.7).
+The coating material must also have a specific refractive index — intermediate between air (n=1.0) and the lens material (n=1.5–1.7).
 For a single-layer coating on CR-39 (n=1.498), the ideal coating index is the square root of 1.498, approximately 1.22.
 Magnesium fluoride (n=1.38) was historically used for single-layer coatings.

 Multi-Layer AR Coatings

-Single-layer coatings only eliminate reflections at one wavelength (usually green).
-They leave residual blue and red reflections, creating a purple or green tint on the lens surface.
-Modern AR coatings use multiple layers—typically 5 to 9 layers—with alternating high and low refractive indices.
-Each layer targets different wavelengths, achieving near-perfect cancellation across the entire visible spectrum (400-700nm).
+Single-layer coatings only eliminate reflections at one wavelength (usually green), leaving residual blue and red reflections that create a purple or green tint on the lens surface.
+Modern AR coatings use multiple layers — typically 5 to 9 — with alternating high and low refractive indices.
+Each layer targets different wavelengths, achieving near-perfect cancellation across the entire visible spectrum (400–700nm).
+Premium AR coatings can reduce reflections to less than 0.5% per surface.

 Why High-Index Lenses Need AR More